Mari1yng/MM/testing.md

    - **Fix:** switching backdrop off in this modal as well as initializing modal without keyboard
    - **Result:** this bug was removed and only clicking x  or "Close" will close the modal

-### Tested game logic using using Chrome, Firefox and Opera(on mobile)

-This test was done to make sure JavaScript runs correctly (as desired) on these browsers.
+### Logic

+- **Plan:** this game is planned to have 3 difficulty levels with either 8, 12 or 16 tiles displaying and requiring from the player to match 4, 6 or 8 pairs.
+Game should count turns after 2 cards are revealed, it designed to display win modal after all pairs are matched.
+There is also time limit on level hard - this will be displayed to the player as a counting down timer.
+Should player fail to match all pairs in this time game over modal is going to be displayed.
+The game is starting with Welcome modal explaining game rules, this will be repeated each time game is reset.
+- **Implementation:**
-1. Attempted to click more than 2 cards in 1 turn.
+  - attempted to click more than 2 cards in 1 turn
-2. Attempted to double click in order to achieve a match on 1 card.
+  - attempted to double click in order to achieve a match on 1 card
-3. Tried to change difficulty levels many times in order for grid to be created incorrectly.
+  - tried to change difficulty levels many times in order for grid to be created incorrectly
-4. Changed difficulty level from hard to other one and then returning to hard trying to overlap setInterval timer function for the timer to count down quicker than every second.
+  - changed difficulty level from hard to other one and then returning to hard trying to overlap setInterval timer function for the timer to count down quicker than every second
-5. Picking the same level and uncovering the same card in a grid hoping card deck stays not shuffled.
+  - picking the same level and uncovering the same card in a grid hoping card deck stays not shuffled
-6. Playing game on 1 level then changing the game hoping for tiles on new level that were also displayed on previous level to remain not shuffled.
+  - playing game on 1 level then changing the game hoping for tiles on new level that were also displayed on previous level to remain not shuffled
-7. Changing level mid way playing the game hoping for the turn counter to remain unchanged.
+  - changing level mid way playing the game hoping for the turn counter to remain unchanged
-8. Clicked hard level few times to check whether the timer resets.
+  - clicked hard level few times to check whether the timer resets
+- **Results:** all tested elements are working properly.
+There are no elements that present problems with logic
+- **Conclusion:** all tests that were run on logic were passed

 #### Game logic bugs/problems

 - **Double clicking** of the **card** was assigned as a card match - fixed by adding another level of comparing card matching - making sure that both card don't have the same ID.